Trip Summary and Itinerary Map

 - Complimentary parka jacket

-Your Spitsbergen adventure begins when you board your ship in Longyearbyen, the island's largest settlement.
+Along with your fellow travellers you will fly north to Longyearbyen and your Spitsbergen adventure truly begins when you board your ship in Longyearbyen, the island's largest settlement.
 As you embark, you'll enjoy great views of the mountainous landscape that serves as a backdrop for this seaside village.

 You'll sail around this magical island, constantly searching for polar bears and other natural wonders.
 Covering western Spitsbergen as well as outlying islands to the north, your expedition will afford ample opportunities to view immense glaciers, deep fjords, soaring mountains and unique flora and fauna.